Russian Armed Forces: Invasion of Ukraine (2022–present)

+War crimes

+War crimes committed by the Russian Armed Forces have been documented in several military conflicts, including the Second Chechen War, the Russo-Georgian War, and the Russian invasion of Ukraine.

+In 2024, the International Criminal Court issued arrest warrants for top Russian military officers Sergei Shoigu, Valery Gerasimov, Sergey Kobylash, and Viktor Sokolov for alleged war crimes of directing attacks against civilians and civilian objects in Ukraine.
+In May 2025, a UN report concluded that the Russian Armed Forces's recurrent drone attacks on civilians in Kherson amount to war crimes and crimes against humanity.

 Structure

 The Defence Ministry of the Russian Federation serves as the administrative body of the Armed Forces.
-Since Soviet times, the General Staff has acted as the main commanding and supervising body of the Russian armed forces: U.S. expert William Odom said in 1998, that 'the Soviet General Staff without the MoD is conceivable, but the MoD without the General Staff is not.'
+Since Soviet times, the General Staff has acted as the main commanding and supervising body of the Russian armed forces. "[T]he Soviet General Staff without the MoD is conceivable, but the MoD without the General Staff is not."

-Other departments include the Main Intelligence Directorate, the personnel directorate as well as the Rear of the Armed Forces of the Russian Federation, Railway Troops, Signal Troops and Construction Troops.
+Other departments include the Main Intelligence Directorate, the personnel directorate as well as the Logistical Support of the Russian Armed Forces, Railway Troops, Signal Troops and Construction Troops.
+The Ministry of Defence incorporated the Main Directorate of the Military Police Since 1 December 2012.
+The Main Directorate of the Military Police oversees subordinated military districts regional directorates of military police.
 The Chief of the General Staff is currently General of the Army Valery Gerasimov.

-Since 1 December 2012, the structure of the Ministry of defence has been containing the Main Directorate of the Military Police, to which all military district's regional directorates of military police are subordinated.

 In July 2018, the Main Military-Political Directorate of the Russian Armed Forces was created, restoring a responsibility for ideological training that had been done away with in the Soviet Armed Forces.

 The Russian military is divided into three services: the Russian Ground Forces, the Russian Navy, and the Russian Aerospace Forces.
 In addition there are two independent arms of service: the Strategic Missile Troops and the Russian Airborne Troops.
 The Armed Forces as a whole are traditionally referred to as the Army (armiya), except in some cases, the Navy is specifically singled out.

 Military districts

-Since late 2010, the Ground Forces as well as the Aerospace Forces and Navy are distributed among four military districts: Western Military District, Southern Military District, Central Military District, and the Eastern Military District which also constitute four Joint Strategic Commands—West, South, Central, and East.
-Previously from 1992 to 2010, the Ground Forces were divided into six military districts: Moscow, Leningrad, North Caucausian, Privolzhsk-Ural, Siberian and Far Eastern, with the seventh military district: Kaliningrad formed in 1997; in service until 2010.
+Since 2024, the Ground Forces are distributed among five military districts: Moscow Military District, Leningrad Military District, Southern Military District, Central Military District, and the Eastern Military District.
+Previously from 2010 to 2024, the Ground Forces, along with the aerospace and naval forces were divided into five districts: Western Military District, Northern Fleet Joint Strategic Command, Southern Military District, Central Military District, and the Eastern Military District.
+From 1992 to 2010, the Ground Forces were divided into six military districts: Moscow, Leningrad, North Caucausian, Privolzhsk-Ural, Siberian and Far Eastern, with the seventh military district: Kaliningrad formed in 1997; in service until 2010.

-Russia's four naval fleets and one flotilla were organizations on par with the Ground Forces' Military Districts.
-These seven MDs were merged into the four new MDs, which now also incorporate the aerospace forces and naval forces.
 There is one remaining Russian military base, the 102nd Military Base, in Armenia left of the former Transcaucasus Group of Forces and is incorporated into the Southern Military District.

-In mid-2010 a reorganisation was announced which consolidated military districts and the navy's fleets into four Joint Strategic Commands (OSC).

-In 2014 the Northern Fleet was reorganized in separate Joint Strategic Command.
-Since 1 January 2021, this Command has the status of military district.

-Geographically divided, the five commands/districts are:
+Geographically divided, the five districts are: